New Faculty

 Technology Enhanced Classrooms and Computer Labs

 Most classrooms are considered Technology Enhanced Classrooms.
-These rooms have various combinations of equipment hooked up to projectors and sound systems (computers, Blue-ray/DVD players).
-Specialized equipment such as wireless projection, document cameras, or webcams for videoconferencing can be arranged by request.
+These rooms have various combinations of equipment hooked up to projectors and sound systems (computers, Blue-ray/DVD players, and webcams for videoconferencing).
+Specialized equipment such as wireless projection and document cameras can be arranged by request.
 To learn more about a particular classroom, view the classroom technology matrix.
 Contact the IT Service Desk with questions or to arrange a tour.
 There are also a number of computer labs available on campus some of which can be reserved for classes.

 Web Pages